tutorial: Balancing flash with available light / ambient exposure

 In the example above, I looked through the viewfinder, and let the meter show over-exposure by +0.7 stops.
 I could’ve chosen a zero reading, or I could’ve blown out my background even more.
 Or under-exposed it.
 In this case, I liked the background to be slightly brighter than a zero reading would’ve given.

-The image above was one that I took during an individual workshop / tutoring session.
-As a comparison, here is another photograph, taken by Natalie Licini.
+The image above was one that I took during a personal workshop.
+As a comparison, here is another photograph, taken by Natalie.

 Here we based our ambient exposure on what we wanted to do with the sky.
 We wanted a slightly ominous looking sky by under-exposing it, and then using flash to pop the model brighter with correct exposure from our flash.